Aboriginal or Torres Strait Islander:

 Sensitivity of a screening test is the ability of that test to accurately identify the disease in people who have that disease.

 An indication of how ‘well off’ a person or group is.
-Typically for 5 groups, from the most disadvantaged (worst off) to the least disadvantaged (best off).
+Socioeconomic position is often reported using the Socio-Economic Indexes for Areas, typically for five groups (quintiles) – from the most disadvantaged (worst off or lowest socioeconomic area) to the least disadvantaged (best off or highest socioeconomic area).

 The extent of a cancer in the body.
 Staging is usually based on the size of the tumour, whether lymph nodes contain cancer, and whether the cancer has spread from the original site to other parts of the body.